JanusGraph/janusgraph/docs/operations/bulk-loading.md

 interest of performance.

-In many bulk loading scenarios it is significantly cheaper to ensure data consistency prior to loading the data then ensuring data consistency while loading it into the database.
+In many bulk loading scenarios it is significantly cheaper to ensure data consistency prior to loading the data than ensuring data consistency while loading it into the database.
 The `storage.batch-loading` configuration option exists because of this observation.